Strippit HECC80 CNC Control

 F F Codes are, In That Special Strippit-Way, Confusingly used in Different Ways.

-For Example, on a FC1000/3 Machine the Axis Move at Normal Full-Speed of
+For Example, on a FC1000/3 Machine the X & Y Axis Move at Normal Full-Speed

-3000 IPM unless a Feed-Rate is Specified.
+of 3000 IPM Unless a Feed-Rate is Specified.
 So I could Improve Accuracy and

 Keep Large Parts from Pulling-Out of Workclamps by Slowing X and Y Axis Speed.

-Add the F15 to the First Line of Code After Load-Position Block.
+Add the F15 to FIRST Line of Code Which Should Be LOAD-Position Block

 In Nibble Contouring Mode, F is Used to Set Actual Bite-Size of the Nibbling.